SLAVA UKRAINI!! HEROYAM SLAVA!! СПАВА УКРАЇНІ! ГЕРОЯМ СПАВА!

 ВІТАЄМО - WELCOME

 The Ukrainian Centre is in the heart of downtown Sudbury at the corner of Elm Street and Notre Dame Avenue.
-The Centre consists of a) The Ukrainian Senior Citizens’ Complex which maintains 35 affordable housing units b) the Ukrainian Seniors’ Centre which is the vehicle for maintaining the cultural, linguistic and fundraising efforts of the Centre and c) Barvinok, a 24 hour continuum of care residence for seven seniors.
+The Centre consists of a) The Ukrainian Senior Citizens’ Complex which maintains 35 affordable housing units and b) the Ukrainian Seniors’ Centre which is the vehicle for maintaining the cultural, linguistic and fundraising efforts of the Centre.

 Service Agreement • Description of Services

 The mission of the Ukrainian Senior’s Complex Board is to administer the operation of 35 affordable housing units supporting independent living.
 The Board promotes social programming & support services in a Ukrainian ambiance.

 The Trans Canada Trail traverses the City of Sudbury.
 Almost at its mid-point is a unique feature at Hnatyshyn Park (1991) in the heart of Sudbury.
 This is the Altanka Garden or resting place, a millennium (2000) project of the Ukrainian community for all Sudbury citizens developed adjacent to the Ukrainian Seniors' Centre.

 Traditional gateways, hanging planters, the stained glass pysanka, the conversational swing, the 12 potagers, the fountain pool, the newly constructed out-door oven and the garden house are all focal elements of cultural heritage.